-As part of your application, you must submit 6 Rationales as a Design Practitioner (download fillable pdf form here); Design Manager OR Design Educator for the 6 projects that you will present in your Portfolio Presentation.
+As part of your application, you must submit 6 Case Studies as a Design Practitioner (download fillable pdf form); Design Manager (download fillable pdf form) OR Design Educator (download fillable pdf form) for the 6 projects that you will present in your Portfolio Presentation.

 Criteria for Pieces

 - All 6 projects must have been completed as a professional (not as a student) and cannot include work created for academic credit.

 - All 6 projects should demonstrate your highest level of professional work that consistently demonstrates your command of the basic principles of:

 (a) usability (ease of use, website navigation, readability, appropriate for target audience, accessibility, appropriate use of technology)

 (b) composition (use of grids, visual hierarchy, balance and contrast, visual impact, fluid flow of information)

 (c) typography (readability and legibility, kerning, choice of typeface, typographic craftsmanship and best practices)